AryamanMishra/SystemInfo_Python/README.md

-A basic tool showing System Information using tkinter and various python libraries
+A basic tool showing System Information using pysimplegui and various python libraries